mk-fg/python-onedrive/doc/api.md

     * copy(obj\_id, folder\_id, move=False)

-        Copy specified file (object) to a folder.
+        Copy specified file (object) to a folder with a given ID.

+        Well-known folder names (like "me/skydrive") don't seem to work here.

-        Note that folders cannot be copied, this is API limitation.
+        Folders cannot be copied, this is API limitation.

     * move(obj\_id, folder\_id)